On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Internal Representation Analysis

-Second, the middle layers (as shown in the second and third columns in Figure~\ref{fig:subspace}) exhibit greater $\Delta$ magnitude on language-agnostic feature representations and smaller $\Delta$ magnitude on language-specific feature representations.
+Second, as an overall pruning trend independent of calibration language, the middle layers (as shown in the second to fourth columns in Figure~\ref{fig:subspace}) exhibit greater $\Delta$ magnitude on language-agnostic feature representations and smaller $\Delta$ magnitude on language-specific feature representations.
 This indicates that pruning errors can be predominantly attributed to the pruning errors on language-agnostic features, with less pruning error arising from language-specific features.
-Therefore, we conclude \textit{\textbf{pruning generally affects language-agnostic features—potentially associated with reasoning and knowledge storage—more significantly than it impacts language-specific features.}}
+Therefore, we conclude \textit{\textbf{pruning affects language-agnostic features, potentially associated with reasoning and knowledge storage, more significantly than it impacts language-specific features.}}